MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-7/what39s-new-for-microsoft-and-ftp-in-iis-7.md

 The industry has addressed how to secure FTP traffic in several different ways.
 Although there no single standard has emerged, there are two similarly named protocols: FTPS and SFTP.
 To clarify, Microsoft offers an FTP over SSL (FTPS) solution.
 Microsoft currently does not provide a solution for securing FTP traffic using FTP over SSH (SFTP).

-For more information about FTP and SSL, see the the following walkthrough:
+For more information about FTP and SSL, see the following walkthrough:

 - [Configure FTP over SSL](https://go.microsoft.com/fwlink/?LinkId=89117)